Find your freedom from addiction.

 Face-to-face retreats are running across England and Wales, led by our passionate team.

 We also provide weekly follow-up meetings every Tuesday evening over Zoom, in order to support you on an ongoing basis.
-These allow you to continue after the retreat to plan your future recovery and stay engaged in a safe and supportive community.
+These allow you to continue supporting your future recovery by staying engaged in a safe and supportive community.

 To make long-term recovery from addiction accessible to anyone who may need it, creating a culture that reduces the shame and stigma around addiction and leaves people empowered and able to make more positive choices in all aspects of life.